 - The Ethernet PG/OP channel (X1/X4) is designed as switch.
 This enables PG/OP communication via the connections X1 and X4. - Configurable connections are possible. - DHCP respectively the assignment of the network configuration with a DHCP server is supported. - Default diagnostics addresses: 2025 ...
-2040 - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio. - PROFINET IO controller or the PROFINET I-Device.
+2040 - At the first commissioning respectively after a factory reset the Ethernet PG/OP channel has no IP address.
+For online access to the CPU via the Ethernet PG/OP channel, valid IP address parameters have to be assigned to this by means of your configuration tool.
+This is called "initialization". - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio. - PROFINET IO controller or the PROFINET I-Device.